-Content writer and editor for traditional news media, branded websites and blogs.
-I focus on arts, business, culture, education, public affairs, lifestyle and technology.
+Content strategist, writer and editor for news media, blogs, branded websites and social media.
+I focus on arts, business, culture, lifestyle and technology.

 Whitney's White Linen Night: A showcasing of artists of color | New ...